About

 Soo Visual Arts Center, Minneapolis, MN

-Minneapolis Institute of Arts, MN
+Minneapolis Institute of Arts, MAEP, Minneapolis, MN

 AZ Gallery, Lowertown, St. Paul, MN